|Dickens Boulevard||Ruskin Drive|

 Phonics, Spelling and Handwriting

 During Year 4, spelling is a key focus.
 We will explore new spelling rules, spot different patterns and learn a number of words from the National Curriculum Year 3 and 4 statutory word list, which we have split up in school between the year groups and call them our Words of the Week.
-Please find the full list here.
 Children may still use their phonic knowledge to spell trickier, unfamiliar words, however we aim to give the children enough time to practise these to allow for fluency when writing.

 When practising our Words of the Week as well as words that follow our spelling rules, a range of different methods are used in a multi-sensory approach.
-We practise by allowing the children to use ‘rainbow writing’, writing in a ‘squiggle’, spellings actively with jumping jacks, echoing the lead speller as well as the traditional ‘look, cover, write, check’ technique.
 To encourage and support our visual learners, the Words of the Week, is written on our classroom doors and we encourage children to look at it every time they pass!

 Words of the week and the spelling rule with examples, will be sent home each week on the Learning Log (which is our approach to homework); this allows us to communicate to parents which words we are working on in school and encourage the children to practise them.
 Before the following learning log is sent, a dictation will take place in school checking their spelling memory of the words.
 To support spelling further in class, children have access to word mats, prompts and displays around the class to help them recall their spellings.
 Key vocabulary words encouraged to be used in certain lessons, e.g. Topic and Science, will be written on the board to support.

 As handwriting is practised and promoted throughout the school, Year 4 is no different.
 We believe this is a key part in keeping our work neatly presented.
-Click here to see the best grip for holding a pencil.
-You can also find more about how Handwriting is taught at Fairfield Park in our Handwriting Guide.
 Throughout Year 4, the children will be given the opportunity to practise writing with a pen in a range of different books, e.g. English and Topic.

 We also use Spelling Shed to enhance our spelling practice at school.
 You are able to access this at home using your school log in.
 On Spelling Shed, you can practice your weekly spellings, play games and apply your spelling knowledge.
 Please speak to your child's class teacher if you are unsure of your child's log in details.